 - A. Construction, exterior alteration or exterior expansion or change of use of a municipal, institutional, commercial, industrial, or multiple-family structure; - B. Three or more dwelling units started within one year by entities controlled by one person on land that at any time within the ten years preceding was a single parcel or were abutting parcels.
 No building permits may be issued for additional work that will make such projects subject to this section until site plan approval has been granted for all units involved.
 A single site plan application may cover contiguous lots.
-For the purposes of this section, the term " person" shall include an individual, joint owners, or any other entity commonly recognized by law as a person. - C. Any use or change in use of any structure or group of structures in common ownership that requires 10 or more parking spaces under this zoning bylaw, or the construction, reconstruction, alteration or expansion of a stand alone parking area that has 10 or more parking spaces. - D. Grading, clearing, or other land development activity which will require disturbance of more than 10,000 square feet of land area or 35% of the area of the lot, whichever is less, with the exception of agricultural activity, or work in conjunction with a approved subdivision plan or earth removal permit. - E. Any use requiring a special permit in accordance with section 5.2 Schedule of Use Regulations if required by the Board of Appeals and which does not qualify for an exemption under Article 12.3 of this Zoning By-law. - F. A property owner or occupant may apply for site plan review for a project even if such review is not required.
+For the purposes of this section, the term " person" shall include an individual, joint owners, or any other entity commonly recognized by law as a person. - C. Any use or change in use of any structure or group of structures in common ownership that requires 10 or more parking spaces under this zoning bylaw, or the construction, reconstruction, alteration or expansion of a stand alone parking area that has 10 or more parking spaces. - D. Grading, clearing, or other land development activity which will require disturbance of more than 10,000 square feet of land area or 35% of the area of the lot, whichever is less, with the exception of agricultural activity, or work in conjunction with a approved subdivision plan or earth removal permit. - E. Any use requiring a special permit in accordance with section 5.2 Schedule of Use Regulations if required by the Board of Appeals. - F. A property owner or occupant may apply for site plan review for a project even if such review is not required.
 Such an application may not be withdrawn except with the consent of the planning board.